Biofuel: Solid

 The term "biofuels" is also used for solid fuels that are made from biomass, even though this is less common.

 Research into other types

 Algae-based biofuels

 Algae can be produced in ponds or tanks on land, and out at sea.
-Algal fuels have high yields, can be grown with minimal impact on fresh water resources, can be produced using saline water and wastewater, have a high ignition point, and are biodegradable and relatively harmless to the environment if spilled.
-Production requires large amounts of energy and fertilizer, the produced fuel degrades faster than other biofuels, and it does not flow well in cold temperatures.
+Algal fuels have high yields, a high ignition point, can be grown with minimal impact on fresh water resources, can be produced using saline water and wastewater, and are biodegradable and relatively harmless to the environment if spilled.
+However, production requires large amounts of energy and fertilizer, the produced fuel degrades faster than other biofuels, and it does not flow well in cold temperatures.

 By 2017, due to economic considerations, most efforts to produce fuel from algae have been abandoned or changed to other applications.